KrishnaMehta123/Suggestedits/docs/Clever.AI/ai-image-generator/index.md

 The generator currently supports **JPEG** and **PNG** formats.

-@meenal - for below, brand guidelines apply even if the kit is locked or not locked may be we can rephrase the question what if i dont want anyone to override the brand guidelines everytime they generate images

-### What if I want my brand guidelines applied every time I generate an image?
+### What if I don't want any user to override my brand guidelines?

 You can lock your Brand Kit from the BrandKit section.